-The Young Men's Christian Association of the Palm Beaches, Inc. (YMCA or Organization) is a Florida not-for-profit entity, founded in Palm Beach County in 1917 and reincorporated in 1946.
+The Young Men's Christian Association of the Palm Beaches, Inc. (the YMCA or Organization) is a Florida not-forprofit entity, founded in Palm Beach County in 1917 and reincorporated in 1946.
 The YMCA was organized to promote the spiritual, mental, social and physical welfare of all people, especially for residents of Palm Beach County, Florida.
 The YMCA is a member of the YMCA of the USA, a world-wide not-for-profit organization.
-Each member YMCA is autonomous.
+Each member organization of the YMCA of the USA is autonomous.